drachenwald/autobaelfyr/_issues/2024-01/101-court-reports.md

 Erin Volga was called forward and awarded Arms.

-Grerful na Filé  was called forward and awarded Arms.
+Gwerful an Filí was called forward and awarded Arms.

 Michelle of Eplaheimr  was called forward and awarded Arms.